Mitigating Dataset Harms Requires Stewardship: Lessons from 1000 Papers: Abstract

 \section{Abstract}

-Concerns about privacy, bias, and harmful applications have shone a light on the ethics of machine learning datasets, even leading to the retraction of prominent datasets including DukeMTMC, MS-Celeb-1M, TinyImages, and VGGFace2.
-In response, the machine learning community has called for higher ethical standards, transparency efforts, and technical fixes in the dataset creation process.
-The premise of our work is that these efforts can be more effective if informed by an understanding of how datasets are used in practice in the research community.
-We study three influential face and person recognition datasets---DukeMTMC, MS-Celeb-1M, and Labeled Faces in the Wild (LFW)---by analyzing nearly 1000 papers that cite them.
+Machine learning datasets have elicited concerns about privacy, bias, and unethical applications, leading to the retraction of prominent datasets such as DukeMTMC, MS-Celeb-1M, and Tiny Images.
+In response, the machine learning community has called for higher ethical standards in dataset creation.
+To help inform these efforts, we studied three influential but ethically problematic face and person recognition datasets---Labeled Faces in the Wild (LFW), MS-Celeb-1M, and DukeMTMC---by analyzing nearly 1000 papers that cite them.
 We found that the creation of derivative datasets and models, broader technological and social change, the lack of clarity of licenses, and dataset management practices can introduce a wide range of ethical concerns.
-We conclude by suggesting a distributed approach that can mitigate these harms, making recommendations to dataset creators, conference program committees, dataset users, and the broader research community.
+We conclude by suggesting a distributed approach to harm mitigation that considers the entire life cycle of a dataset.